CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 function calls for a local tree id then a forest local tree id must be provided.
 To convert between both, use the functions `t8_forest_ltreeid_to_cmesh_ltreeid` and `t8_forest_cmesh_ltreeid_to_ltreeid`.

-#### Converting from local to global

-Use the following functions to convert between global and local ids:

- - `t8_forest_get_local_id` -- Converts a global id into a forest local id.
- - `t8_forest_global_tree_id` -- Converts a forest local id into a global id.
- - `t8_cmesh_get_local_id` -- Converts a global id into a cmesh local id.
- - `t8_cmesh_get_global_id` -- Converts a cmesh local id into a global id.

-Since the partitioning is computed according to the space-filling curve index, the order of the trees will not change.
-Thus, the global id of tree i on process p is the same as the global id of p's first tree plus i (`gid(i) = gid(0) + i`).

 ### Ghosts